from-explore/Porto/README.md

-### Ship Strcuture
+### Ship Structure

 The Ship, contains 3 folders:

 - **Engine**: is the engine that auto-register all your Container's Components and boots your Application.
 - **Features**: contains any shared code between multiple Containers.
 Example, Global Exceptions and Application Middleware's..
 - **Parents**: contains the classes for each Component in your Container.
-(Adding functions to the parent classes makes them avialble in every Container).
+(Adding functions to the parent classes makes them available in every Container).

 Note: All the Container's Components MUST extend or inherit from the Ship layer *(in particular the Parents folder)*.